arku1213/RL-FinMath-Causality/InitialChallenges.md

 Implied fair price X = Δ \* S0 + B = 14.8481
 Mean abs replication error over 1000 sims: 10.534896

-We can see that the delta hedge is very low at 0.1485, and that the fair price is a bit high at 14.84.
+We can see that the delta hedge is very low at 0.1485, and that the fair price is a bit high at 14.84 (when the number of episodes is 10 000)